What are anti-wrinkle injections?

 Occasionally a temporary drooping of the eyelid can occur.
 This may last a few weeks, but will always resolve.
 Special eye drops can be prescribed during this time to help lift the lid back into the normal position.
 In extremely rare cases patients have developed an allergy to the treatment, while others have shown resistance, i.e. it causes little or no effect on the treated muscles.

-The most common reported side effects of Botox:
+The most common reported side effects of anti-wrinkle injections:

 Drooping of the eyelid or brow